Wednesday, March 11, 2026

 (Matthew 24:36)

-Today, do we regard our salvation in and through Christ (if we do indeed have it) as a great mercy given to us at great cost?
+Today, do we regard our salvation in and through Christ (if we do indeed have a genuine salvation) as a great mercy given to us at great cost?

 Or do we live (as many are being misled to believe) and regard our belief more like a one-time vaccination or an insurance policy… just in case?